2019/2020 Competency-Based Task/Competency List for Culinary Arts I (8275/36 weeks, 280 hours)

 - Identify hand tools and utensils used in food preparation.

-- Demonstrate basic knife skills.
+- Demonstrate knife skills.

 - Identify operation of kitchen equipment.